 The Bacillus thuringiensis (Bt) protein Vip3A is currently the only Bt protein that helps to provide control of the western bean cutworm.
-Trecepta® RIB complete® corn products contain the Vip3A protein and can help provide control.
+Corn products with Trecepta® Technology contain the Vip3Aa20 protein and can help provide control.
 Other cultural practices such as altering planting date and tillage to destroy the pupal cells are of limited value.